Antollo/Easypt/docs/functions.md

 >
 >**Disadvantages**
 >- Invoking a subroutine (versus using in-line code) imposes some computational overhead in the call mechanism.
->- A subroutine typically requires standard housekeeping code – both at entry to, and exit from, the function [...].
+>- A subroutine typically requires standard housekeeping code – both at entry to, and exit from [...].
 >
 >[_From Wikipedia_](https://en.wikipedia.org/wiki/Subroutine)